 Top Helpdesk Tools

-Now that we have covered the service desk tool requirements, I’ll get into my picks for the top helpdesk software tools and service desk software tools on the market in 2020.
+Now that we have covered the service desk tool requirements, I’ll get into my picks for the top helpdesk software tools and service desk software tools on the market today.

 To summarize, for those of you who don’t have time to give the whole guide a read, I concluded SolarWinds® Service Desk (SD) is the best tool available.
 It offers IT asset management, a knowledge base, change and problem management utilities, and a service catalog, and it benefits from being delivered in software-as-a-service format.
 Overall, it combines power with functionality and user-friendliness to give it the edge over its competitors.